 - @weekly – run once a week

 - @daily or @midnight – run once a day

 - @hourly – run hourly

-In this quick article, we’ve explored about the cron jobs and crontab.
+In this quick article, we’ve explored cron jobs and crontab.

-We have also seen a number of expression examples you can use in your daily work, or simply infer other expressions from.
+We’ve also seen a number of expression examples we can use in our daily work or simply infer other expressions from.